NicholasHeilman/Garden-Messenger/README.md

 # GardenHere

 A web app used to save and view communication between a a small user group.
-This is a work in progress exampple of a message board app design for a mobile platform.
+This is a work in progress example of a message board app design for a mobile platform.